uliw/esbmtk/docs/manual/manual.rst

 Introspection and data access
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All esbmtk instances and instance methods support the usual python methods to show the documentation, and inspect object properties.
+All ESBMTK instances and instance methods support the usual python methods to show the documentation, and inspect object properties.

 .. code:: ipython